 Bed bugs often like to live near their food source.
 That’s why beds and mattresses are always a hotspot for bed bug activity.

 How to check a mattress and bed frame for bed bugs:

 - Fully inspect the headboard, checking in between any design patterns.
 Move the bed away from the wall to check behind and underneath.

-- Check any and all crevices, corners, joints, carvings and any over small cracks and holes in the bed frame.
+- Check any and all crevices, corners, joints, carvings and any other small cracks and holes in the bed frame.

 - Inspect the bedding.
 This includes checking the inside and outside of the pillowcases, duvet covers, and the fitted sheet, paying close attention to the seams.

 Furniture items near a bed such as nightstands and bedside cabinets are also key bed bug hotspots.